Two Worlds

 Is this the last of Theroux’s travel books?
 If it is, he has created an impressive cannon, and this is a fitting finale.
 In this book he joins the many writers who have travelled through Mexico, but his story is a refreshing one as many others have covered the violence of the cartels or the […]

-Category: Latin America, Book reviews | Tags: drugs, Mexico, migration | Leave a response
+Category: Latin America, Book reviews | Tags: drugs, migration, Mexico

 Nicaraguan migrants at the U.S. border – are they being “pushed” or “pulled”?